MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 (The name of the branch does not need to have the word _add_ in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to a list.)

-This will automatically move you to your new branch.
+This will create a new branch and automatically move you to your new branch.
 You're checking out the new branch you created!
 You should now have 2 branches: a master branch and the branch you just created.

 To check the branches type: